GoogleCloudPlatform/functions-framework-cpp/README.md

 * CMake targets loaded via `find_package()`,
 * pkg-config modules

-It is certainly possible to use the the library through other mechanisms, and while these may work, we may accidentally break these from time to time.
+It is certainly possible to use the library through other mechanisms, and while these may work, we may accidentally break these from time to time.
 Examples of such, and the recommended alternatives, include: